bclaus22/matlab/README.md

 # matlab
-# Simply type in a function that you would like to integrate and it will solve with a general solution.
+# A series of projects done in matlab to make calculus easier